By: Priscilla A. Wainwright, Ph.D., CPC

 Assertive: “OK, I burnt the toast.
 I’ll have to be more careful next time.
 But

-I don’t like your tone of voice and I don’t appreciate you putting
+I don’t like your tone of voice and I don’t

 me down.
 I expect to be treated with respect.”